ybalgir/Derivative_Pricing/README.md

 # Derivative Pricing

-  The purpose of this public repository is just to give an idea of the under The accompanying code can be provided, if requested from Yuri Balgir (ybalgir@live.com).
+  The purpose of this public repository is just to give a dea of the underlying concept The accompanying code can be provided, if requested from Yuri Balgir (ybalgir@live.com).